 The Hypocrisy of Australia Day

 As the mercury rises and Australia continues to recover from the festive season, many people’s thoughts turn to the New Year and what it might bring.
 Days at the beach, forgotten resolutions, cricket, melanoma, swimming, new work projects and barbeque aromas filling the air, as the sounds of lawn mowers and cicadas permeate and engulf us, all whilst we’re lead towards the patriotic stupor of January 26.

 Australia Day is a great idea.
 We’re a country that loves a party, a music countdown, onions caramelised in beer and thinking about all the great things that this land has to offer.
 Collectively there’s an enormous amount to be happy about, so it’s hardly a shock that the majority of Australians show a keenness to go with the flow and celebrate the positives, whilst ignoring the negatives of our past.
 A focus on the ANZAC legend, the Snowy hydro scheme, Bradman and Fred Hollows, Bega cheese, cochlear implants, Stevie Wright, Mary Gilmore, convicts and Ned Kelly.
-The list is endless but it does have its limits, which is precisely what’s wrong with the story we tell ourselves.
+The list is almost endless but it does have its limits, which is precisely what’s wrong with the story we tell ourselves.

-Since inception Australia Day has been about paying tribute to an Australia that doesn’t exist.
+Since its inception, Australia Day has been about paying tribute to an Australia that doesn’t exist.
 It’s a giant exercise in self inflation, designed to engorge the nation, celebrating the achievements of white Australians and occasionally paying lip service to the rest of us.
 There is no “we” in this story.

 Not what you think it is